cilium/statedb/README.md

 ```

 The `NewTable` function takes the name of the table, a primary index and zero or
 more secondary indexes.
+The table name must match the regular expression
+"^[a-z][a-z0-9_\\-]{0,30}$".

-It returns a `RWTable`, which is an interface for both
+`NewTable` returns a `RWTable`, which is an interface for both reading and
-reading and writing to a table.
+writing to a table.
 An `RWTable` is a superset of `Table`, an interface
 that contains methods just for reading.
-This provides a simple form of type-level
+This provides a simple form of
-access control to the table. `NewTable` may return an error if the indexers are
+type-level access control to the table. `NewTable` may return an error if
-malformed, for example if `IDIndex` is not unique (primary index has to be), or if
+the name or indexers are malformed, for example if `IDIndex` is not unique
-the indexers have overlapping names.
+(primary index has to be), or if the indexers have overlapping names.

 ### Inserting